HengTan1/Omnifood/README.md

 My idea for a personal project came from wanting to improve my portfolio.
 I asked a professor at my recently graduated University of North Carolina at Greensboro to give me a project to replicate the real world job and atmosphere of the project.
 I built it in a timely manner while learning HTML and CSS mainly with some very basic JavaScript.
 I was given criticism to make minor improvements and optimization.
 Some optimization was learning how to make the webpage responsive on all devices and learn to use the most optimal way of coding in the real world such as using rem as the overall units.

-Below are the screenshots links of the webpage of each individual section:

-Hero Page:
+The pictures uploaded into the file will be of all the required pages that was created.
+I will provide screenshots of both the full desktop version and the mobile version to show the responsiveness of the webpage.